 'Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness: I will cast thee to the ground, I will lay thee before kings, that they may behold thee.'
 Ezek.28.2b,17

-Self will can be a dangerous idol
+18. Self will too can be a dangerous idol

 As with all forms of idolatry, the theft of God's glory is repaid with a theft of ours.
 Read Ps.115 for the full outworking of this, but the summary is found in this, 'They that make them [deaf, blind, dead idols] are like unto them; so is every one that trusteth in them.'
 Much asceticism is founded in worship of the will, one word in the Greek NT, ethel-threskeia, will-worship, the idol of absolute resolve which robs its worshippers.